GOHKAIBOON/system-design/README.md

 # system-design

-This respository isaimed to do the system design tasks.
+This respository is aimed to do the system design tasks.